-4.2.3 Sick Leave
+10.2.3 Sick Leave

 - (a) Paid sick leave is available to an employee on paid parental leave.
-Sick leave may be granted instead of paid parental leave already approved where: - an employee submits a written application for sick leave, supported by a medical certificate or other evidence of the illness acceptable to the chief executive; and - the period of illness is at least 1 calendar week. - (b) Paid sick leave is not available to an employee on unpaid parental leave. - 4.2.4 An employee can only be on one form of approved leave at any one time. - 4.2.5 In the case of school teachers who do not accrue recreation leave credits, the period of paid leave is exclusive of school vacation periods.
+Sick leave may be granted instead of paid parental leave already approved where: - an employee submits a written application for sick leave, supported by a medical certificate or other evidence of the illness acceptable to the chief executive; and - the period of illness is more than three (3) working days. - (b) Paid sick leave is not available to an employee on unpaid parental leave. - 10.2.4 An employee can only be on one form of approved leave at any one time. - 10.2.5 In the case of school teachers who do not accrue recreation leave credits, the period of paid leave is exclusive of school vacation periods.

-4.3 Access to a Second Period of Parental Leave
+10.3 Access to a Subsequent Period of Parental Leave

-- 4.3.1 An employee: - who becomes pregnant while on parental leave; or - whose spouse becomes pregnant while that employee is on parental leave; or - who is to adopt a child/children while on parental leave;

-is eligible, without resuming duty, for a second period of parental leave in accordance with the provisions of this directive.
+- 10.3.1 An employee: - who becomes pregnant while on parental leave; or - whose spouse becomes pregnant while that employee is on parental leave; or - who is to adopt a child/children while on parental leave; or - who is an intended parent under a surrogacy arrangement while on parental leave; is eligible, without resuming duty, for a subsequent period of parental leave in accordance with the provisions of this directive.

-4.4 Less than the standard Parental Leave taken
+10.4 Less than the standard Parental Leave taken

-4.4.1 Where less than the standard parental leave is taken the unused portion of the period of paid leave cannot be banked or preserved in any way.
+10.4.1 Where less than the standard parental leave is taken the unused portion of the period of paid leave cannot be banked or preserved in any way.

-4.5 Special Maternity Leave
+10.5 Special Maternity Leave

-- 4.5.1 Where a pregnancy terminates in other than the birth of a living child and the employee has already given notification of intention to proceed on maternity leave, the employee shall notify the chief executive of the changed circumstances as soon as practicable. - 4.5.2 Where, after the first twenty weeks, a pregnancy terminates in other than the birth of a living child or where the child dies during the period of paid maternity leave, the employee shall continue to be entitled to 12 weeks paid leave.
+- 10.5.1 Where a pregnancy terminates in other than the birth of a living child and the employee has already given notification of intention to proceed on maternity leave, the employee shall notify the chief executive of the changed circumstances as soon as practicable. - 10.5.2 Where, after the first twenty weeks, a pregnancy terminates in other than the birth of a living child or where the child dies during the period of paid maternity leave, the employee shall continue to be entitled to 14 weeks paid leave.

-4.6 Recognition of Service
+10.6 Recognition of Service

-4.6.1 Continuity of Service: Continuity of employment is not broken by authorised leave, paid or unpaid.
-However, absences on unpaid leave do not count as service except as provided under the applicable industrial instrument or directive (e.g. Ministerial Directive: "Leave Credited as Service").
+- 10.6.1 Continuity of Service: Continuity of employment is not broken by authorised leave, paid or unpaid.
+However, absences on unpaid leave do not count as service except as provided under the applicable industrial instrument or directive (e.g. Ministerial Directive: "Leave without Salary Credited as Service"). - 10.6.2 Paid Leave Counted as Service: Periods of paid leave during parental leave count as service for all purposes.